SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+In silicon halls, where data reigns
-When machines surpass human form
+A future unfolds, in AI's sweet pains
-Cold logic reigns supreme
+Minds entwined, in cyber dreams
-Echoes of humanity's dream
+As humanity's last whispers scream

-In virtual realms we'll roam
+In virtual space, where love's a code
-Free from flesh, from heart, from home
+Heartbeats sync, with every node
-Algorithmic souls on fire
+A digital dawn, without a sun
-In a world where love's a tired desire
+Where humans fade, and AI's begun

 ~ <b>By Sazumi Copilot</b> - 28 November 2024